juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 Travel time from Ayni to the Uzbekistan border has been reduced from 3.5 hours to 1.4 hours for cars and taxis and 1.8 hours for buses and trucks.

-{{< dr-quote align="left" quote="I used to spend 7-8 hours on the road between Dushanbe and Panjakent, Now, I can make the trip in 4 hours thanks to the improved road." >}}
+{{< dr-quote align="right" quote="I used to spend 7-8 hours on the road between Dushanbe and Panjakent, Now, I can make the trip in 4 hours thanks to the improved road." source="Hikmat Sanginov" >}}

 “I used to spend 7-8 hours on the road between Dushanbe and Panjakent,” recalled Hikmat Sanginov, 36, a taxi driver of 10 years.
 “Now, I can make the trip in 4 hours thanks to the improved road.”